-Breakthrough Houston programs are fortunate to have the host sites of St. John’s School, Episcopal High School, KIPP Connect, and Gregory-Lincoln Educational Center.
+Breakthrough Houston programs are fortunate to have the host sites of St. John’s School, KIPP Connect Community, and Gregory-Lincoln Educational Center.
 Host sites make their beautiful campuses available for our programs to operate and encourage their students to get involved as Breakthrough scholars, tutors, and teachers.
 Host sites do not financially support Breakthrough Houston.
 We are financially independent and responsible for raising money to fund our budget each year.

 How can I get involved?

 There are several ways to get involved here at Breakthrough Houston.
 Donate, become a homestay family, give in-kind donations, be a career day sponsor, join us as a College Bound mentor, or come see us on Visitors Days.